-Information Technology Services ("ITS") continued its efforts to ensure all of Western's official websites are accessible according to standards approved by ITS and implemented by the Department of Communications and Public Affairs through the Western template.
+Western Technology Services ("WTS") continued its efforts to ensure all of Western's official websites are accessible according to standards approved by WTS and implemented by the Department of Communications and Public Affairs through the Western template.

-ITS continued to respond on an as-needed basis to requests for accessible content on websites where adaptive technology is being used by members of the Western community.
+WTS continued to respond on an as-needed basis to requests for accessible content on websites where adaptive technology is being used by members of the Western community.
 Such websites include official University websites and course websites on OWL.

 Western's Learning Management System (LMS), referred to as OWL, meets accessibility standards.
-In those cases where improved accessibility is needed support has been provided by the ITS Instructional Support Team.
+In those cases where improved accessibility is needed support has been provided by the WTS Instructional Support Team.

-Services for Students with Disabilities (SSD) continued to provide assistive technology in its facilities at the D. B. Weldon Library.
+Accessible Education, (AEW), continued to provide assistive technology in its facilities at the D. B. Weldon Library.
 The University also provided assistive technology in various locations in Western's libraries.
 This technology removed barriers that students would have encountered if they had tried to use other computers on campus.

-Many students registered with SSD benefitted from technology-related exam accommodations that allowed them a fair opportunity to demonstrate their knowledge (e.g., word processors and/or voice recognition software to prepare answers to exam questions).
+Many students registered with AEW benefitted from technology-related exam accommodations that allowed them a fair opportunity to demonstrate their knowledge (e.g., word processors and/or voice recognition software to prepare answers to exam questions).